isi-mube/Cosmic-Compendium/readme.md

 * 01/06/23: Data collection and defining the problem; image binary classification to detect either spiral galaxy or not.
 * 15/06/23: The script is nearly done.
 Reduced the number of images used for the model training and testing to a subset of 1000.
 * 15/06/23 to 21/06/23: Fixing errors, and bugs and cleaning the code.
+* 29/06/23:
-* 29/06/23: Further cleaning of the code and bugs.
-Got an 81% accuracy predicting spiral galaxies.
+  * Further cleaning of the code and bugs.
+  * Got an 81% accuracy predicting spiral galaxies.
 Total number of epochs: 35.
+Added.
+  * Removed some data directories from GitHub for optimization.

 ## Further project development: